catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 * **quinpirole or DA** D2R agonist(s) (
 * **GRABACh3.0** is a genetically encoded fluorescent sensor designed to detect acetylcholine (ACh) release.
 It is used to monitor ACh dynamics in real-time.
 * **AAV5-hSyn-GRAB** refers to an adeno‐associated virus (serotype 5) that uses the human synapsin promoter to drive neuronal expression of the genetically encoded acetylcholine sensor GRABACh3.0.
 The authors injected this viral vector into the dorsolateral striatum so that they could optically monitor acetylcholine release in brain slices.
 This tool was critical for assessing how cholinergic signaling changes under conditions of dopamine depletion and during levodopa-induced dyskinesia.

-* **Contralateral rotations** are a behavioral measure used in rodent models of Parkinson’s disease.
-When one side of the brain is lesioned (for example, with 6-OHDA), the imbalance in motor circuitry causes the animal to rotate predominantly toward the side opposite the lesion.
-By counting these rotations after a treatment like levodopa, researchers can assess changes in motor function and dyskinetic behavior.

 * **CDGI** stands for CalDAG-GEFI, a calcium-activated guanine nucleotide exchange factor that is highly expressed in the striatum.
 It plays a critical role in linking M1 muscarinic receptor activation to intracellular signaling pathways that regulate dendritic excitability and synaptic plasticity in indirect pathway spiny projection neurons (iSPNs).
 In the paper, disrupting CDGI was found to blunt the dendritic adaptations in iSPNs and reduce dyskinetic behaviors, suggesting its important role in the pathophysiology of levodopa-induced dyskinesia.

 Corroborate this: